-In Figure~\ref{fig: overall eval}(d), we present the PSNR performance of AT, E2E-RS, and our approach, evaluated under varying perturbation budgets given by the values of $\epsilon$.
-The evaluation encompasses both PGD and AUTO methods.
-Additionally, we explore the PGD E2E and AUTO E2E scenarios, which involve generating end-to-end perturbations using \eqref{eqn: attack e2e} .
+In Figure~\ref{fig: overall eval}~(d), we present the PSNR performance of our approach and the considered baselines, evaluated under varying perturbation budgets given by the values of $\epsilon$.
+For the worst-case perturbations, the evaluation includes both PGD and AUTO methods.
+Additionally, we include the PGD E2E and AUTO E2E scenarios, which involve generating end-to-end perturbations using \eqref{eqn: attack e2e}.
+Moreover, the results of our method with the DDIM accelerated sampler are included (labeled as ``Ours DDIM PGD'' and ``Ours DDIM AUTO'').
 As the perturbation budget increases, all methods experience a decline in their PSNR values, which is expected.
-However, it's noteworthy that our approach consistently exhibits the best performance across the entire range of perturbation budgets.
+However, we observe that our approach consistently returns the highest PSNR values across the entire range of perturbation budgets.
 We also observe that employing the E2E attack results in slightly lower PSNR values compared to the case of generating perturbations solely w.r.t.
 MoDL.
-Finally, we observe that the AUTO results are marginally lower than those of PGD, which aligns with expectations since AUTO represents a more advanced adversary finding approach.
+Finally, we observe that the AUTO results are marginally lower than those of PGD, which aligns with expectations since AUTO represents a more advanced approach in generating worst-case additive noise.